avanishandilya/DiscordProject/README.md

 I became interested in trends of Discord servers.
 It was very interesting to see patterns as time goes on.
 Therefore, I decided to create my own dataset and analyze the data with Python and Pandas.

+## Goals of the Project
+The goal of the project was to do exploratory analysis.
+Additionally, gain new skills in data analysis.
+A more personal goal was to see the interactions of people and find noticeable trends in interactions as time goes on.

+## Plan for the Project
+The general plan of the project was:
+1. Find a question to answer
+2. Collect Data
+3. Demonstrate skills by working with the data
+4. Analyze the data
+5. Answer the Question

+## Question for the Project
+Although there weren't any specific groups of people I wasn't giving an answer to, my main question was:

+What noticeable trends are there in this group and how come they occur?

 ## Overview of the Data
 For this study, I chose a close friends Discord Server.
 There are approximately 30 people in the server and there a few key demographics about the server that feels relevant to this project.